Non-native and common

 Non-native and common; no conservation listing.

-UK population 38 million.
+GB population 36,000,000.
 The population has increased over the last 25 years but has fallen significantly over the last ten years, especially in Scotland.
 Rabbits are widespread throughout Britain and Ireland below a height of 350m, but are absent from the Isle of Rum and the Scilly Isles.

 Did you know?